carpentries-incubator/reproducible-publications-quarto/_episodes/02-basic-rstudio.md

 ### Visual Editor vs. Source Editor

 Remember that in the settings we chose to use the visual editor?
-RStudio released a new major update to their IDE in January 2020, which includes a new "visual editor" to supplement their original editor (which we will call the source editor) for authoring with Markdown syntax.
-The visual editor follows the is friendlier with a graphical user interface similar to Word or Google docs that lets you choose styling options from the menu (before you had to either have the markdown code memorized or look it up for each of your styling choices).
+RStudio released a new major update to their IDE in January 2020, which includes a new "visual editor" to supplement their original editor (which we will call the source editor) for authoring with markdown syntax.
+The visual editor follows the WYSIWYG "what you see is what you get" approach similarly to Word or Google docs that lets you choose styling options from the menu (before you had to either have the markdown code memorized or look it up for each of your styling choices).
 Another major benefit is that the new editor renders the styling in real time so you can preview your paper before rendering to your output format.

 #### Source Editor